devis12/devis12/README.md

 # Ciao, I'm Devis Dal Moro 🇮🇹🤌

-I’m a Robotics Software Engineer and Researcher working at the intersection of **autonomous decision-making, human–robot interaction, and AI-powered robotic systems**.
+I’m a Robotics Software Engineer based in Barcelona 🇪🇸, working at the intersection of **autonomous decision-making, human–robot interaction, and AI-powered robotic systems**.
 My work focuses on building expressive, scalable cognitive architectures that allow robots to operate safely and intelligently in dynamic, human-centered environments.